David Dinkins, NYC's first Black mayor, has died at 93

 After leaving office, Dinkins was a professor at Columbia University's School of International and Public Affairs.

-Dinkins is survived by his son, David Jr.; and daughter, Donna and two grandchildren.
+Dinkins is survived by his son, David Jr., daughter Donna and two grandchildren.
 His wife, Joyce, died in October at the age of 89.